ACA Accreditation assures parents that the camp has had a regular, independent safety audit that goes beyond regulations in most states.

 ACA accreditation is the best evidence parents have of a camp's commitment to a safe and nurturing environment for their children.
 This voluntary accreditation assures parents that camp practices have been measured against national standards and go a step beyond a state's basic licensing requirements.
 Accreditation is based on a commitment by the camp to best practices.

 ACA standards are recognized by courts of law and government regulators as the standards of the camp industry.
-The ACA accreditation program has a 50-year history and is continually evaluated and updated to reflect current best practice in camps.
+The ACA accreditation program has a 60 plus-year history and is continually evaluated and updated to reflect current best practice in camps.
 ACA collaborates with experts from many fields such as the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to be sure required practices are current and sound.
 ACA standards are revised based on research in the public, legal, youth development, and camp arenas.

 No environment is risk free.
 However, ACA camps voluntarily go through a rigorous risk management process to prevent illness or injury to campers-and to have solid crisis plans if an emergency does occur.
 Camp provides a supervised, positive environment with controlled boundaries to help children grow.